platformsh/platformsh-docs/sites/upsun/src/get-started/stacks/wordpress.md

 {{< /note >}}

-For WordPress to successfully deploy and operate, after completing the [Getting started guide](/get-started/here/_index.md), you still need to add some required files and make a few changes to your Upsun configuration.
+For WordPress to successfully deploy and operate, after completing the [Getting started guide](/get-started/here/_index.md), you still need to add some required files and make a few changes to your {{% vendor/name %}} configuration.

 ## Before you begin

-There are many ways you can set up a WordPress site or Upsun project.
+There are many ways you can set up a WordPress site or {{% vendor/name %}} project.
 The instructions on this page were designed based on the following assumptions:

 - You are building a composer-based WordPress site using John P Bloch's [WordPress Composer Fork](https://github.com/johnpbloch/wordpress).